 The vacuum bell application time differs from person to person and depends on how sensitive your skin is.
-The only way you can know whether your skin is sensitive or not is to apply the device to your chest.
+Applying the device to your chest is the only way you can know whether your skin is sensitive.

 However, skin irritation isn’t something important to worry about.
 The skin heals very quickly, but the concave chest has the potential to harm your heart and lungs.

 Vacuum Bell Skin Problems I Had

 When I started the therapy, I had skin problems because I used it for more than two hours during the first week.

 The upper levels of the skin became red, and tiny bubbles appeared on its surface.
 Also, some bruising could be visible, caused by blood being sucked into the upper layers of the skin.

 That’s caused by applying too much pressure in the first couple of weeks.
 This will heal with time, but there are a few ways to speed up skin healing.

 I had horrible skin irritation for a long time.
 That prevented me from applying the vacuum bell therapy daily.
 The redness will hardly disappear unless you interrupt the treatment for a few days until it heals.

 At that time, I figured out that the problems were caused by skin dehydration.
 Moisturizing the damaged skin is obligatory.
 After each suction cup application, I treated the skin with moisturizing body milk once daily.
 After doing that, I didn’t have any skin complications.

 What Helped Me Calm My Skin